An Initial Public Offering, or IPO, is when a company seeks to list its stocks/shares on a public stock exchange.

 Of course, there are some disadvantages to consider as well, such as:

-- High expense of establishment and maintenance
+- The high expense of establishment and maintenance

 - Requirement to disclose financial, accounting, tax, and other business information